 The next step is to go perform the action you set up, this will send the event to Zapier where we can catch the event and provide it to your for samples.
 In the future, we'll trigger automatically when the Zap is live!

-Note: HookPress is not currently compatible with PHP 7.
+Note: The official HookPress plugin is not currently compatible with PHP 7.
 If you're having trouble adding webhooks in your admin dashboard, try using PHP 5.x or 6.x.
+Alternatively, you can download and install this version of the HookPress plugin, which works in PHP 7: https://github.com/mohland/hookpress

 This is very common and usually involves a bad plugin!
 If you just installed a plugin, you should try disabling and try again.
 If that doesn't help, just contact support and ask us to check our logs, we'll do our best to identify the troubled plugin for you!